arriadevoe/fetch-rewards-be-challenge/README.md

 In our system, each transaction record contains: ​payer​ (string), ​points​ (integer), ​timestamp​ (date).
 For earning points it is easy to assign a payer, we know which actions earned the points.
 And thus which partner should be paying for the points.

 When a user spends points, they don't know or care which payer the points come from.
 But, our accounting team does care how the points are spent.
 There are two rules for determining what points to "spend" first:
-1. We want the oldest points to be spent first (oldest based on transaction timestamp, not the order they’re received)
+1. We want the oldest points to be spent first (based on transaction timestamp)
 2. We want no payer's points to go negative.

-The web service found in this repository accepts HTTP requests to handle the following for a specific user:
+The serverless web service found in this repository accepts HTTP requests to handle the following functionality for a specific user using a mock data store:
 - Adding transactions for a specific payer and date
 - Spending points using the rules mentioned above
 - Returning all payer point balances